 - Hot water every morning/evening for hand washing purposes

 - Boiled water to fill water bottles every morning/afternoon

 - Entry ticket to Saihuite Archeological site

-- Guided tour of Choquequirao ruins, plenty of time to explore on your own
+- Guided tour of Choquequirao ruins, time to explore on your own

 PRICE AND NUMBER OF TREKKERS